Request a Display 2019

-In order not to compromise safety, the parachutists stay directly above each other until it is their turn to land.
+In order not to compromise safety, the parachutists stay directly above each other until it is their turn to peel off and commence their landing pattern.
 Turns are fast and furious and, working as a team, the RAF Falcons are renowned for their ability to land in confined spaces under immense pressure.

 Once all the team members are down safely they will then work quickly to take off all their ancillary equipment and put on their berets.

-On a signal from the Drop Zone Safety Officer, the Team Coach will call for the RAF Falcons to form up.
+Then Drop Zone Safety Officer will call for the RAF Falcons to form up.